Abrishges/ticketing/README.md

 * This project is based on maven with spring boot version 1.5

- ### TicketServiceImp implementation
+ ### TicketServiceImp class
 TicketServiceImpl class conatins implementation methods for the home work.
 This methods call other service classes like available seats and seats hold.
 Simple Best available method implementation is also under AvailableSeatsServiceImpl which be called by findAndHoldSeats method in
 TicketServiceImpl.
 I also create dumy available seats in AvailableSeatsRepositoryImpl class that will populate five available seats when the application start

- ### TicketServiceImpTest
+ ### TicketServiceImpTest class
 Unit test for TicketServiceImp class.
 Junit mockito is used to for unit test and check in eclipse using code coverage plugin.

 ## Prerequisite